Coconut-Lime Turkey Rice Soup Recipe

 - chopped cilantro (or use basil or sliced green onion)

-Now that I’ve become a fan of low-carb recipes with cauliflower rice, I would absolutely switch out the rice that’s added at the end in this soup for frozen cauliflower rice to make this a low-carb soup!
-That would make this eligible to join my other Low-Carb Recipes for Leftover Turkey!
+I would absolutely switch out the rice that’s added at the end in this soup for frozen cauliflower rice to make this a low-carb soup!
+And if you have plenty of leftover turkey to use, check out my Low-Carb Recipes for Leftover Turkey!

 - I used 2 cups of leftover turkey, and next time I’d shred the turkey into pieces instead of cutting it.